 For a number of professional reasons I have been part of many security related discussions with prison and correctional institutions in several countries around the world and please be assured I do 100% understand all operational risks and threats, as well as all concerns raised in reference to body armour.

-However, the ultimate body armour doesn’t exist yet.
-The idea of a body armour which is cosy and comfortable, weighs only a few grams and is a couple of millimetres thin, but offers unlimited protection from blunt force trauma, edged weapon and hypodermic needles and slash attacks simply doesn’t exist and may well not be available for many many years to come.
+Anyway… the idea of a cosy and comfortable body armour, weighing only a few grams and being just a couple of millimetres thin, offering unlimited protection from every single possible threat simply doesn’t exist and may well not be available for many years to come.

 So we need to decide what is the most realistic risk within our facility, department or specific operations, or indeed can we use a combination of different types of body armour to create the ultimate protection we desire?